Monday, June 12, 2023

 If you’d rather dip your toes in the water and lay under the sun in the sand, several Monroe County lakes offer beaches for you to enjoy.
-Along the shores of Monroe Lake, you’ll find the Paynetown and Fairfax State Recreation Areas, each offering a public beach perfect for sunbathing, swimming, and picnicking.
+Along the north shore of Monroe Lake, you’ll find the Paynetown and Fairfax State Recreation Areas, each offering a public beach perfect for sunbathing, swimming, and picnicking.
 Hardin Ridge Recreation Area offers another public beach on the southern shore of the lake — unlike the Paynetown and Fairfax SRAs, you do not have to pay to enter the Hardin Ridge Recreation Area.

 Riddle Point Park at Lake Lemon is another excellent place to swim.
 You'll find the beach at the end of a beautiful drive down Tunnel Road — enjoy a swim surrounded by lush trees & blue water, and pack a picnic to feast on from a blanket in the sand.
 If you’re looking to have a beach-side get together with friends and family, the lake offers a shelter house for rent.